 Thankfully, this was only two months of our lives.

-If you haven’t been to a Muslim country and had the pleasure of the morning Call to Prayer, then you may rate it as one of the things to do in Medan.
+If you haven’t been to a Muslim country and had the pleasure of the morning Call to Prayer, then you may rate it as one of the best Medan tourist attractions!.

 This is what you can expect: